suffolklibraries/lgc/content/collections/events/wildlife-sound-20-02.md

         text: 'Suffolk Wildlife Trust website'
       -
         type: text
-        text: ' to find out more and book.'
+        text: ' to find out more.
+No need to book, just come along.'
 booking_link: 'https://www.suffolkwildlifetrust.org/events'
 cta: |-
   This event is organised by Suffolk Wildlife Trust